ivancornut/datalogger/README.md

 # Eco&Sols Datalogger
 A comptetitive datalogger for use in environmental science.
 It is adapted to situtation in remote locations with little access to networks.

+The interfacing software is compatible with windows, macOS and linux computers.

   * [Hardware](#hardware)
     + [Full size datalogger](#full-size-datalogger)
     + [Micro sized datalogger](#micro-sized-datalogger)